ShapeShifter499/osk-sdl_arch/README.md

 * If a LVM contains the <a href="https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_LVM">encrypted root</a>, the LVM gets activated first and the volume group containing the logical volume of the encrypted root serves as <i>device</i>.
 It is then followed by the respective volume group to be mapped to root.
 The parameter follows the form of "cryptdevice=<i>/dev/vgname/lvname</i>:<i>dmname</i>".
 </pre>

+Optionally add ```osk_kms=``` to your kernel command line with a comma separated list of modules you need for osk-sdl to work but cause issues when being loaded too early in boot, this will trigger those modules to be unloaded immediately after unlocking so they can be loaded later.
+This is to workaround issues such as the KMS backlight issue where backlight controls completely stop working keeping the device at full brightness.
+This is caused when some video drivers are loaded too early in boot taking control away from userland.